 - Our performance evaluation framework sets out the outcomes we will use to measure our performance in achieving our vision and the evidence of those outcomes: see our Corporate Plan 2020-24: Focus 2020-21.
-Our performance measures are based on: - (a) regulatory outcomes-which include the direct results from using our suite of regulatory tools; and - (b) market outcomes-which reflect the impact of our regulatory work on the markets and sectors we regulate, including on investors and consumers. - We report our performance measures in our annual performance statement, which forms part of our Annual Report 2019-20.
-For an analysis of our activities and outcomes achieved in each industry funding model sector for 2019-20, see 'Section 3: ASIC's achievements by sector' in Annual Report 2019-20.
+Our performance measures are based on: - (a) regulatory outcomes-which include the direct results from using our suite of regulatory tools; and - (b) market outcomes-which reflect the impact of our regulatory work on the markets and sectors we regulate, including on investors and consumers. - We report our performance measures in our annual performance statement, which forms part of our Annual Report 2020-21.
+The report provides an analysis of our activities and outcomes achieved in each industry funding model sector for 2020-21.